rheera/expenses-app/README.md

-# Expenses App - An app to keep track of all your expenses
+# Spendy - An app to keep track of all your expenses

 Part of Academind's Remix.js Practical Guide but updated to be made with TypeScript and Remix v2.
 A site where people can keep track of their expenses.
 Contains user authentication so each user can only access their own expenses.
 Live link: